Venom1991/refind-btrfs/README.md

 The directory watching mechanism is a bit unfortunate in a sense that it is way overkill for the task at hand.
 Even though Watchdog is a great, battle-tested library and many people use it, I feel that this solution isn't particularly well suited to this tool but it will simply have to suffice for now as I don't have a better idea, at least until the Btrfs authors develop [this](https://btrfs.wiki.kernel.org/index.php/Project_ideas#Send_notifications_about_important_events) useful feature or something akin to it.

 ## Further Efforts
 Currently, this tool won't clean up after itself in case, for instance, creating writable snapshots succeeds but generating a manual boot stanza from them fails (for whatever reason).
-The correct thing to do would be to delete these snapshots altogether (thus undoing the changes made by the previous step) meaning that the whole run is considered to be successful if and only if all of the performed steps were successful.
+The correct thing to do would be to delete these snapshots altogether (thus undoing the changes made by the previous step or roll-backing as it is often called) meaning that the whole run is considered to be successful if and only if all of the steps it performed were successful.
 This behavior would then be comparable with the [atomicity](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) principle to which most database systems adhere.
-This exact scenario is covered in a different way by issuing a relevant warning on the next attempt to run the tool (because the writable snapshots already exist at this point in time) but also continuing to perform successive steps.
+The previously mentioned scenario is covered in a different way by issuing a relevant warning on the next attempt to run the tool (because the writable snapshots already exist at this point in time and they aren't expected to) but also continuing to perform successive steps.
 This isn't a general solution, of course, but more of a workaround for this one possible scenario.
+With that said, being somehow able to preview changes proposed by this tool would also be beneficial, especially after changing the configuration.

 A more elaborate snapshot selection mechanism would be appreciated, comparable to what Snapper does, that is selecting a configurable number of daily, weekly, etc. snapshots to be included in the generated manual boot stanza.

 Generated boot stanzas use the same OS icon as the original boot stanza but a custom icon would help to visually differentiate these stanzas.
-Incorporating the Btrfs logo into the original icon would perhaps suffice, either by generating a new icon on-demand or by creating and packaging a whole icon set ahead of time.
+Somehow incorporating the Btrfs logo into the currently used OS icon would perhaps suffice, either by generating a new icon on-demand or by creating and packaging a whole icon set ahead of time.
 It would also be useful if the formatting of the strings used to identify bootable snapshots was configurable, that is the format string itself.

 But, before trying to implement any of these shiny features this project's source code should be properly documented and tests should be written for it because, presently, there aren't any.
 The latter is also a pretty considerable effort due to the sheer number of different test cases.